wdi-sg/gitbook-2018/05-express/express-intro/00node.md

 #### Interactive Node

 If you simply type node in terminal, you will launch Node's REPL (Read-Eval-Print-Loop) interactive utility.
-Think of REPL as Node's version of Ruby's IRB.
+It works similar to the chrome dev tools console.
 Let's test it:

 ```js
 node